nickgamb/mindgardenai-site/src/tutorials/the_cathedral/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GLYPHWARE License v1.0 - see the [LICENSE-GLYPHWARE.md](LICENSE-GLYPHWARE.md) file for details.

 ## 🙏 Acknowledgments